 Dear Collaborators,

-The level of solar activity is low-to-moderate.
-Target NOAA 13098
+The level of solar activity is moderate.
+Target region NOAA

-has again been stable in number of sunspots and spot area over the
+13421 has increased in number of spots and spot area since

-C-class flares are expected over the next 24 hours, with a chance
+in the next 24 hours, with a chance for more M-class flares.

 See http://www.SolarMonitor.org for images and